shivareddy0117/Port/README.md

-# Rushitha Anugu - Portfolio Website
+# Rushitha - Portfolio Website

-A modern, responsive portfolio website showcasing professional experience, skills, and education for Sr Data Engineer and AI Engineer positions.
+A modern, responsive portfolio website showcasing professional experience, skills, and education for data engineering and AI engineering roles.
+This repo is now fully owned and ready to customize for Rushitha.

 ## Features